 |

-Biography He trained under local artists, and arrived in Paris in 1702 as an assistant to one of them, a painter of scenery for the Paris Opera.
+Biography He first learned the basics of drawing and painting from the artist Jacques-Albert Gerin, in Valenciennes.
+In about 1702, Watteau went to Paris as an assistant to either Gerin or another local artist, a painter of scenery for the Paris Opera.
 This was probably Watteau's first contact with the theatre.
 He later became infatuated with it.
 Left in Paris by his master, Watteau was forced to produce copies of popular Old Masters on a semi-production-line basis.
 It may have been at this time that he began to paint in his own right, scenes he would have known during his childhood at Valenciennes, executed in the style of the Dutch Realists Adriaen Brouwer (1605-38) and David Teniers (1610-90).
 Throughout his life his paintings were always based on drawings, and even during these early years in Paris when he was living in poverty, he made many delicate drawings after nature.
 Claude Gillot and Claude Audran Quite soon after his arrival in Paris he

 had the good fortune to come into contact with Claude Gillot (1673-1722),